-In this era of nannying, where it is deemed irresponsible to go hillwalking without first having taken a course, asked a dozen questions on Facebook groups and equipped oneself for the arctic with gaiters, poles, etc, it is hard to imagine a more foolish or irresponsible combination of activities than bivvying and bevvying.
+In this era of nannying, where some deem it irresponsible to go hillwalking without first having taken a course, asked a dozen questions on Facebook groups and equipped oneself for the Arctic with gaiters, poles, etc, it is hard to imagine a more foolish or irresponsible combination of activities than bivvying and bevvying.
 Which is probably why it is so much fun.

 Here’s a few pics from the round of Loch Treig that followed

 Stob Coire Easain and Stob a’Choire Mheadhoin

 Packrafting the River Nairn OR Carlos Castaneda as Self Help for the Recently Redundant